temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

 	}
    ```

    Don't forget to add the `errors` package to `workflow.go` as well.
-Next, try
-   re-running your Workflow, and it should fail.
+3. After making this change, stop your Worker (with `Ctrl+C` in a blocking
+   terminal) and restart it with `go run worker/main.go`, then re-run the Workflow
+   with `go run starter/main.go`.
+The Workflow should fail.
-3. Run `temporal workflow show -w converters_workflowID` to get the status of your
+4. Run `temporal workflow show -w converters_workflowID` to get the status of your
    failed Workflow.
 Notice that the `Failure:` field should now display an encoded
    result, rather than a plain text error: